pk80/GitandHub/README.md

 * Git log: A log that displays commit messages
 * Git staging area: A file maintained by Git that contains all the information about what files and changes are going to
 * go into the next commit
-* Modified files: A stage where changes have been made to a file, but the have not been stored or committed
+* Modified files: A stage where changes have been made to a file, but they have not been stored or committed
 * Patch: A command that can detect that there were changes made to the file and will do its best to apply the changes
 * Repository: An organization system of files that contain separate software projects
 * Source Control Management (SCM): A tool similar to VCS to store source code